-These videos illustrate that it can be very easy to turnintosomeone else while online without even realising that you are becoming less authentic.
+These videos illustrate that it can be very easy to turnintosomeoneelsewhileonlinewithouteven realising that you are becoming less authentic.
 We need to question what impact our online activity will have on our identity development.
-You should ask yourself the following questions: "Am I presenting a less authentic image/picture of myself online?", "Is my online image damaging to my self-worth?", "Do I possibly send misleading messages to my network and potential network?" and "Is my online identity perhaps offering me the opportunity to explore certain qualities or characteristics that I would like to portray in my offline identity?"
+You should ask yourself the following questions: "Am I presenting a less authentic image/ picture of myself online?", "Is my online image damaging to my self-worth?", "Do I possibly send misleading messages to my network and potential network?" and "Is my online identity perhaps offering me the opportunity to explore certain qualities or characteristics that I would like to portray in my offline identity?"

-There are, however, arguments against distinguishing between offline and online identities.
-Consider Piotr Czerski's (2012)

-"We, the web kids" article in The Atlantic:
+videos that following two demonstrate how online activity can influence arguments against Ihere are, however, distinguishing between offline and online identities.
+Consider Piotr Czerski's (2012) "We, the web kids" article in The Atlantic: